 The Dip Dab was introduced from 1940.

-Barratt was acquired by George Bassett of Sheffield for almost £4 million in 1966.
+Barratt & Co was subject to a friendly takeover by George Bassett of Sheffield for almost £4 million in 1966.

-The Wood Green factory was closed with the loss of 750 jobs in 1975.
-The closure was due to labour sourcing issues and an outdated factory.
+The Wood Green factory became outdated, and had difficulty in sourcing sufficient labour.
+It was closed with the loss of 750 jobs in 1975.
+Production was transferred to sites in Sheffield, Pontefract and Glasgow.

 Bassett was acquired by Cadbury in 1989.